eBay/bascomtask/README.md

 maximizes opportunities for mapping different tasks to different threads.
 This is illustrated in the following modification of the previous example that includes an additional task for combining space-separated strings.
-We could have simple added the _combine()_ method same _EchoTask_ (a single task can have multiple diverse methods), but for clarity they are separated:
+We could have simple added the _combine()_ method same _EchoTask_ (a single task can have multiple diverse methods), but for clarity they are separated in this example:

 ```java
     public interface IEchoTask extends TaskInterface<IEchoTask> {